 Smoked queso is your favorite queso dip made with Velveeta, Rotel, onions, taco meat, and peppers made in a cast-iron skillet on your smoker or grill.
-This dip was so good.
-Rich with smokey flavors yet full of the cheesy goodness that every good crock pot sausage queso has.
+This Smoked Queso Dip recipe is a delicious twist on the classic queso dip, infused with rich smoky flavors that will have everyone coming back for more.
+Rich with delicious smoky flavor yet full of the cheesy goodness that every good crock pot sausage queso has.

 After years of making crock pot sausage queso, I have now found my favorite way to make queso.
-The grill is now my favorite way to make queso.
+The grill is now my favorite way to make this smoked queso recipe.
 You know you want to try this grilled queso recipe now.
+However, I love to change it up to so of course the smoked corn dip also gives a strong head nod to this smoked cheese dip recipe.

 To make this queso, you will need these simple ingredients that are very similar to the ingredients for a crock pot queso dip.